Brothman/Personal-Website/README.md

 I want to peform research about how to offer the fastest initial load time for a user with weak processing power (e.g. old smartphone or computer).

+#### Interactive Themes

+Offer a Graphical User Interface where users can control the color palette (theme) of the website.

 ## How to Reach Out

 1. Go to <http://benjirothman.com>.